-- Unless you're receiving preventive care medications, with this plan you'll pay full price for all prescriptions until you meet your deductible-whichever type of pharmacy you use, retail or mail order.
-Your medical out-of-pocket maximum applies to these pharmacy benefits as well. - Money you spend on covered prescriptions will accumulate toward your out-of-pocket maximum just like money you spend on covered medical care. - You can get generic preventive care medications fully covered from in-network pharmacies from day one on this plan.
-But to learn how much you will owe for any other medications, see the table below. - Once you hit the deductible, if the total cost for a medication is less than your copay, you'll only have to pay the lesser amount. - Maintenance medications are typically prescribed for chronic, long-term conditions and are taken on a regular, recurring basis.
+- You do not need to meet your medical deductible before your pharmacy benefits kick in, but your medical out-of-pocket maximum does apply. - Money you spend on covered prescriptions will accumulate toward your out-of-pocket maximum just like money you spend on covered medical care. - You can get preventive care medications fully covered from in-network pharmacies from day one on this plan.
+But to learn how much you will owe for any other medications, see the table below. - If the total cost for a medication is less than your copay, you'll only have to pay the lesser amount. - Maintenance medications are typically prescribed for chronic, long-term conditions and are taken on a regular, recurring basis.
 Maintenance medications include those used to treat high blood pressure, heart disease, asthma, or diabetes.
 Your plan allows you to pick up a 30-day supply of your medication three (3) times at a retail pharmacy.
 After that, your drug will not be covered unless you fill your maintenance medication through a mail-order pharmacy, or you transfer your 90-day refill prescription to a participating Smart90 CVS retail pharmacy.
 If you would like more information on the Smart90 program, you can contact Collective Health's Member Advocate team for help. - If you choose a brand-name medication when a generic version is available, you'll pay what you normally do for generic drug cost sharing, plus the difference in cost between the generic and the brand-name drug.
-The difference you pay does not accumulate towards your deductible or your out-of-pocket maximum.
 Though you will not be responsible for the drug cost sharing, you will continue to be responsible for the difference in cost after you have met your out-of-pocket maximum. - Your plan allows you to pick up your specialty medication one time at an in-network retail pharmacy before setting up home delivery.
 However, your next fills will no longer be covered at retail and you will need to move the prescription to Express Scripts' home delivery service and specialty pharmacy, Accredo (or Freedom for fertility medications).
 For medications that are considered urgent, your plan will allow you to pick these up two (2) times at an in-network retail pharmacy before requiring home delivery.
-If you would like to know if your medication is considered specialty and subject to this restriction, please contact Collective Health's Member Advocate team for help. - Your plan is enrolled in a vaccination program that allows you to receive certain vaccinations such as your annual flu shot at retail pharmacies, rather than having to make an appointment at a doctor's office.

-• Insulin pumps and insulin pump supplies are not covered through your pharmacy benefits and are instead covered through your medical benefits.
+If you would like to know if your medication is considered specialty and subject to this restriction, please contact Collective Health's Member Advocate team for help. - Your plan is enrolled in a vaccination program that allows you to receive certain vaccinations such as your annual flu shot at retail pharmacies, rather than having to make an appointment at a doctor's office. - Insulin pumps and insulin pump supplies are not covered through your pharmacy benefits and are instead covered through your medical benefits.